VaibhavSGummaraju/Animal-Entry-Prevention/README.md

 Install the pretrained model(caffemode and deploy.prototxt) into the python project file path.
-Connect the pics on arduino as stated in the code
+Connect the pins on arduino as stated in the code

 REFERENCE